 A new line is under construction to Oshikango on the border with Angola.
 A direct connection with the Angolan rail network is a longer term prospect, dependant on the reconstruction of Angola’s existing railways.
 Ultimately, a through route via Angola to the Zambian border is envisaged.

-The Trans Kalahari Railway is an ambitious proposal for a new 1500km freight railway between Walvis Bay and Lobatse in Botswana. a pre-feasibility study was being conducted in 2010.
+The Trans Kalahari Railway is a proposed new 1500km freight railway between Walvis Bay and Lobatse in Botswana.
+In 2014, the respective governments signed an agreement for its construction.

 Flag image from CIA World Factbook